Defragster/SmallPICO/README.md

 Some online examples use this for OLED SSD1306: https://github.com/ThingPulse/esp8266-oled-ssd1306

-This one for FlappyBird uses that livrary: https://www.youtube.com/watch?v=BzjRDpANjaQ will make it to the examples directory
+This one for FlappyBird uses that library: https://www.youtube.com/watch?v=BzjRDpANjaQ The source code needed for that is linked in the details and provided there.